jacobjohnsson/simulated-annealing/docs/README.md

 ### Simulated Annealing in a Nutshell

 When trying to solve a hard problem it is sometimes very difficult to find an exact solution.
-So instead we design algorithms to approximate a good solution.
+So instead, we design algorithms to approximate a good solution.
 A very simple example of such an algorithm is the *Hill Climbing* algorithm.
-The Hill Climbing algorithm starts with an arbitrary solution to the problem and examines that solutions neghbours.
-If any of the neighbours are better, keep it and continue looking for better neighbours.
-If no better neighbours are found the algorithm is done and the current solution is the best solution so far.
+The Hill Climbing algorithm starts with an arbitrary solution to the problem and examines that solution's neighbors.
+If any of the neighbors are better, keep it and continue looking for better neighbors.
+If no better neighbors are found, the algorithm is done and the current solution is the best solution so far.
 The Hill Climbing algorithm can easily get stuck on a local maximum with zero chance of escaping.

 *Simulated Annealing* attempts to remedy this issue by accepting a worse solution with some probability that depends on a temperature and the "badness" of the solution.
-At every iteration the temperature will decrease according to a schedule, thereby decreasing the probability of accepting a worse solution.
+At every iteration, the temperature will decrease according to a schedule, thereby decreasing the probability of accepting a worse solution.
 If the temperature is lowered slowly, the probability of finding the optimal solution approaches 1, which is pretty cool I think (please excuse the pun).